- When you focus on details you always feel like you’ve made a mistake

 Don’t put the cart before the horse.
-Instead of focusing on the weight you want to be, focus on the journey you need to take to get and stay there.
+Instead of focusing on the weight you want to be, focus on the journey; one that will help you get and stay there.

 Focus on Non Scale Victories!

-The above pic is my version of The Paper Bag Princess, by Robert Munsch.
+The above photo is my version of The Paper Bag Princess, by Robert Munsch.
 My ending would be: “…She threw out her scale and lived happily ever after.”